Meals 4 Heels

-Food delivery service and restaurant in Portland, Oregon, U.S.
+Defunct food delivery service and restaurant in Portland, Oregon, U.S.

-Meals 4 Heels is a food delivery service and restaurant in Portland, Oregon.
+Meals 4 Heels was a food delivery service and restaurant in Portland, Oregon.
 Nikeisah Newton founded the food delivery service catering to sex workers and strippers in 2019, and Meals 4 Heels began operating from Redd on Salmon Street in 2021.
-The company's tagline is "Pro Black, pro Brown, pro trans, pro science, pro hoe."
-The menu includes vegan noodle bowls.
+The company's tagline was "Pro Black, pro Brown, pro trans, pro science, pro hoe."
+The menu included fritters, vegan noodle bowls, and other vegetarian options.
 Beth Nakamura of The Oregonian described the food as "health-minded".
-It is a lesbian-owned business.
+It was a lesbian-owned business.